djangocon/2021.djangocon.us/_schedule/talks/2018-10-15-11-30-t0-a-python-driven-web-app-framework-with.md

 layout: session-details
 permalink: /talk/a-python-driven-web-app-framework-with/
 presenters:
-- bio: 'Henry and Kendall have been developing Python and Django applications at Ayasdi for the past two years.
+- bio: Henry and Kendall have been developing Python and Django applications at Ayasdi for the past two years.
 Ayasdi is a machine intelligence company helping businesses understand their data and optimize their processes.
-Previously, Kendall was a co-organizer at the San Diego Python Users Group, and has given several Python-related workshops and tutorials.'
+Previously, Kendall was a co-organizer at the San Diego Python Users Group, and has given several Python-related workshops and tutorials.
   company: Ayasdi
   github: ''
   name: Kendall Chuang
-  photo_url: '/static/img/speakers/kendall-chuang.jpg'
+  photo_url: /static/img/speakers/kendall-chuang.jpg
   twitter: kendallchuang
   website: https://www.ayasdi.com/
 - bio: 'Henry has worked on Django projects for consulting firms and develops games in JavaScript on the side. '
   company: Ayasdi
   github: ''
   name: Henry Olson
+  photo_url: /static/img/speakers/henry-olson.jpg
   twitter: ''
   website: https://www.ayasdi.com/
-  photo_url: '/static/img/speakers/henry-olson.jpg'
 published: true
-room: 'Salon A-E'
+room: Salon A-E
 sitemap: false
 slides_url: ''
 summary: ''